David Worley

 David Worley: Idaho Republican Challenger for Senate District 28

-David Worley is a Republican challenger running for the Idaho State Senate in District 28, which covers parts of Bannock and Power counties in Southeast Idaho.
+David Worley is a Republican challenger running for the Idaho State Senate in District 28, which covers parts of Bannock and Power counties in southeast Idaho.
 Worley lives in Pocatello and is seeking the seat in the May 19, 2026 Republican primary, where he faces 16-year incumbent Senator Jim Guthrie of McCammon.
 The winner of the primary will face the Democratic nominee in the November 3, 2026 general election.

 Background